-To operate the river, MDBA staff coordinate and direct releases from the storages to meet the demand for water along the river system.
+To operate the river, MDBA staff coord nate and direct releases from the storages to meet the demand for water along the river system.
 The MDBA works cooperatively with state authorities responsible for river infrastructure to adjust water flows as necessary.

 The River Murray must serve multiple, and often competing, demands for water.
-These demands include water conservation and supply fincluding for critical human water needs], irrigation, environmental protection and enhancement, protection of cultural heritage, protection of water quality, river navigation, recreation and tourism, hydro-power generation and flood mitigation.
+These demands include water conservation and supply fincluding for critical human water needs), irrigation, environmental protection and enhancement, protection of cultural harriage, protection of cultural harriage, protection of water quality, tiver navigation, recreation and tourism, hydro-power generation and floor mitigation.